About the founder

 Playing chibimonsters are a reminder of embracing your inner child.
 They also help you by scaring away negative thoughts.

 Resting chibimonsters will remind you to stop and take a deep breath whenever you are stressed or/and to take time to rest.

-Reading chibimonsters are the totems for hobbies and incentives; they will remind you to spend time on doing what makes you happy or pursuing a goal.
-You can personalise them with one to three words (depending on length) on the cover of the book, to help you visualise positive thoughts to achieve whatever you want!
+Reading chibimonsters are the totems for hobbies and incentives; they will remind you to spend time doing what makes you happy or pursuing a goal.

 I’m going to tell you a little secret: Chibinendo Art was born in Spain in 2014.
 Originally started as a creative company that would sell and make customized merchandise and collectable figures.
 It was a side project that I started while I was finishing my bachelor and it’s the main reason why I chose to do a master in the UK about Culture and Art Management.
 In 2018, my partner got a job in London and we moved together there from Birmingham.

 Not going to lie, London is tough for an artist and a project that needed so much time and effort with no immediate income.
 The first year in London was one of the most difficult times of my life, I fell into a big emotional depression, I felt lost because I had to close Chibinendo Art and I was struggling to find a job.
 Thanks to my partner and by letting time pass by I managed to get out of the black hole where I fell.
 But I always had that little voice on the back of my head saying that Chibinendo Art failed because I wasn’t good enough.